A history of Queen Square from 1860 to 1997, authored by Simon Shorvon, Alastair Compston, Andrew Lees, Michael Clark, and Martin Rossor.

 The Estate and Lack of Space: The limitations of space in Queen Square have been an important factor in determining the course of the hospital.
 Much management time and effort were expended on property and estate development.
 The Queen Square ‘brand’ has always been dependent on its location, and repeated proposals to move the hospital or its Institute fortunately failed once the co-location of the National Hospital and its Institute in Queen Square, central to its success, had been recognised.

-Queen Square: A History of the National Hospital and its Institute of Neurology will be available to purchase online with all proceeds of sales going to the National Brain Appeal.
+Queen Square: A History of the National Hospital and its Institute of Neurology is available to purchase online with all proceeds of sales going to the National Brain Appeal.

 Book reviews